 Does the cog wheel rotate like on iOS?

-Even though the method of delivery has changed, the redesigned Mac App Store in Mojave still lets you download and save an entire macOS installer so that you can put it on external storage or create a bootable macOS installer on a USB thumb drive.
+Even though the method of delivery has changed, Mojave’s redesigned Mac App Store still lets you download the full macOS installer if you’d like to put it on external storage or create a bootable macOS installer on a USB thumb drive.

 A closer look at Software Update in Mojave